 Worryingly, the company has also been known to shut down accounts without warning or allowing project recovery, which can lead to huge amounts of irrecoverable data loss.

-If you're a small company looking for affordable hosting, then Vultr might be for you.
-If you’re a game developer or server owner, you might look elsewhere.
-Hopefully this Vultr review has helped you make a more informed decision.
+If you're a small company or gaming community looking for affordable cloud hosting, then Vultr might be for you.